Air transports of heads of state and government: Brazil

 The main Presidential aircraft used by the Brazilian Government is a modified Airbus A319, designated by the Brazilian Air Force as VC-1A and officially christened as the "Santos-Dumont", after the Brazilian aviation pioneer.
 The VC-1A is used for transporting the President on international medium-range travel.

-For certain long-range flights the government uses a Boeing 767, which has a lease from 2017 to 2025.
+For certain long-range flights the government uses a Boeing 767, which was leased from 2017 to 2025.
 For short-range flights the President is transported in one of the two modified Embraer 190 presidential jets.
-When an aircraft is transporting the President of Brazil it uses the callsign "BRS1", or "Força Aérea 01" in Portuguese.

-Meanwhile, the Special Transport Group (GTE) of the Brazilian Air Force is mainly responsible for transporting the President, the vice-president and senior ministers of the Brazilian Government.
-The fleet of the GTE comprises 22 aircraft: